sonjagrath/modelling_gall_wasps/README.md

 This repository contains data and scripts for the manuscript:

-> Taprogge M, Grath S. Modelling Wolbachia-induced cytoplasmic incompatibility in oak gallwasps with cyclical parthenogenesis. [submitted]
+> Taprogge M, Grath S. Modelling Wolbachia-induced cytoplasmic incompatibility in oak gallwasps with cyclical parthenogenesis. [submitted to Journal of Evolutionary Biology on April 4, 2023]

 ## Data availability